cguardia/ZODB-Documentation/book/transactions.rst

 an application wants to use the transaction machinery, it gets the current transaction from the transaction manager before starting any operations

-The default transaction manage for the transaction package is thread aware.
+The default transaction manager for the transaction package is thread aware.
 Each thread is associated with a unique transaction.

-Application developers will mosty likely never need to create their own transaction managers.
+Application developers will most likely never need to create their own transaction managers.

 Data Managers